singularityhub/builders/docs/index.md

  - You are responsible for dealing with kill times and timeouts, or generally deciding how to deal with things when they go wrong!
 For these first templates, I am using a runtime limit of 10 hours, at which point the job is killed.
  - You are responsible for cleaning up (or not) the instance.
 For these first templates, I have a function that will allow the instance to... destroy itself.
 Yes, it's a little dark.
  - You are responsible for writing good notes and documentation for your configurations!
 If you need help, please [reach out](https://www.github.com/singularityhub/builders/issues)

+If you need a list of environment variable defaults, take a look at the build.py script for your builder of choice.